marp-team/.github/CONTRIBUTING.md

 > :warning: Did you find a security vulnerability? _Report directly to security@marp.app instead of opening a new issue._

+We highly recommend to use "🐛 Report a bug" issue form in the corresponding repository to the bug.
 To assist in finding the bug by contributor rapidly, it is good to describe these:

 - Expected behavior and actual behavior
 - Necessary steps and resources to reproduce bug